Title

 The Anti-Dumping Act of 1994 in the Philippines aims to protect local businesses from unfair foreign competition by imposing duties on imported goods sold below their normal value, with a process involving investigations, consultations, and appeals.

-The policy is to protect Filipino enterprises against unfair foreign competition and trade practices by strengthening substantive and procedural remedies.
+It is the State policy to protect Filipino enterprises against unfair foreign competition and trade practices, and to strengthen substantive and procedural remedies available to Filipino enterprises so they are responsive to developments in world trade.

-Within twenty (20) days from receipt of such petition or information.
+Within twenty (20) days from receipt of the petition or information, the Secretary must determine a prima facie case of dumping.

-If there exists an imminent danger of injury to a particular industry as a result of the alleged dumping, upon filing by the petitioner of a bond equal to the alleged margin of dumping.
+The petitioner may petition that release be withheld pending determination.
+If the Secretary determines that on the face of the petition and documents there is imminent danger of injury to a particular industry due to alleged dumping, the Secretary directs the Commissioner of Customs to hold release upon filing of a bond equal to the alleged margin of dumping.

-Normal value is the comparable price in the ordinary course of trade for like articles when destined for domestic consumption in the exporting country.
+Normal value is the comparable price in the ordinary course of trade for like articles when destined for domestic consumption in the exporting country (country of production/manufacture).
+If it cannot be determined, normal value may be based on the higher of: proxy country normal values at the same stage of development, cost of production in the country of production, or estimated landed cost based on C&F including duties/surcharges/taxes.

 Analyze Cases Smarter, Faster